weddingjuma/MaaS/README.md

 It’s easy.
 We promise. :rocket:

 > MaaS does not replace Daraja in any way, but offer a managed access to Daraja for FREE!

 > The idea is still in Brainstorming & Development Mode, and this repo acts as the project host :rocket:

 > MaaS need to run on a server with SSL enabled, in `PRODUCTION ENV`!

 ## Getting Started

 Setting up MaaS in your own Infrastructure is relatively easy!
-You only need to install [Golang]() and [Docker]() if you want to run the setup in Developer Mode, but if you don't intend to modify the setup, you only need to setup [Docker]() in your deployment server.
-Spinning up the service to life is as easy as 1,2,3!
+You only need to install [Golang]() and [Docker]() if you want to run the setup in Developer Mode.

+If you don't intend to modify the setup, you only need to setup [Docker]() in your deployment server.

 ## MaaS Modules - For Developers